rjqocampo/admin-dashboard/README.md

 Welcome to My Dashboard Project!

-This Admin Dashboard project is a design exercise aimed at improving my HTML and CSS grid layout skills.
+This Admin Dashboard project is a layout exercise aimed at improving my HTML and CSS grid layout skills.
 This project focuses solely on the visual aspects.

 Link to live project: https://rjqocampo.github.io/admin-dashboard/ :point_left: